 The exhibition was featured on London Live TV, ITV News and on World Refugee Day 2016 Hannah's refugee portraits were the Sky News Morning Story.

 THE DIVINE IMAGE | ON TOUR

-The Divine Image exhibition has since travelled to St Stephen's Walbrook, Legatum Institute and Ashurst international law firm in London.
-The portraits will be travelling to the Scottish Parliament June 2017 and the Sorbonne in October.
+The Divine Image exhibition has since been on display in St Stephen's Walbrook, Legatum Institute and Ashurst international law firm in London.
+The portraits travelled to the Scottish Parliament June 2017 and will be in the Saatchi Gallery 1 - 10th September and the Sorbonne in October.

 Below is a speech by Hannah Rose Thomas in the Scottish Parliament, ahead of her exhibition there during UK Refugee Week 2017:

 During her final year studying History and Arabic at Durham University, Hannah's paintings were on display in the Nine Altars Chapel of Durham Cathedral April - May 2015.

 During March 2015, the painted UNHCR refugee tents were exhibited in Durham Castle alongsde Hanah's portraits of Syrian refugees she met in Jordan.

 The exhibition was covered by the Northern Echo and The Durham Times

 Click here for a short film documentary created by Durham Student film about exhibition.

 Hannah's first exhibition was held in Empty Shop in Durham to raise money for the Oxfam Syria Appeal, November 2014.